 - The attack and duration of a note – whether to pick hard or soft, to sustain the note or to make it short and sharp, whether to let 2 or more notes ring together as you progress are pretty much all things you will need to judge with your ears;

-- Technique – tabs most certainly don’t give any clues as to what type of playing techniques to use; you know, alternate picking, sweep picking, hybrid picking and all those other topics that folks will analyse to death!
-To start with, use the techniques you are comfortable with and just get the sound right, if you decide to learn or improve your technique later, playing what you have learnt will absorb these techniques without needing to think too hard about it – honestly!
+- Technique – tabs most certainly don’t give any clues as to what type of playing techniques to use; you know, alternate picking, sweep picking, hybrid picking and all those other topics that folks will analyze to death!
+To start with, use the techniques you are comfortable with and just get the sound right, if you decide to learn or improve your technique later, playing what you have learned will absorb these techniques without needing to think too hard about it – honestly!

 And there you have it.
 A rough guide to reading guitar tab from guitar tab basics through to being able to play your favorite songs.